 Family Law

 Course Code LAWF 3820 Section Number 01

 Instructor Judge Stella Frame

 Course is open to 2L or 3L Course is an elective

 Semester fall Credits 3

 Days and Times Monday at 5:30 to 8:20) p.m.

-meets perspectiv res requirement no meets writi ng requirement no
+meets perspectiv es requirement no meets writi ng requirement no

-Assessment Method 100% four open-book i n-class quizzes (25% eac ch)
+Assessment Method four open-book in-clas s quizzes (4 x 25% = 1009 %)

 Materials are drawn from online sources

 Calendar Description This course is an analysis of the legal principles affecting the rights and responsibilities of the members of the family.
 Topics include constitutional issues, marriage, marriage contracts, common law marriage, child neglect and abuse, custody and access, guardianship, adoption, separation, divorce, nullity, spousal and child maintenance, and matrimonial property.
 Emphasis is placed on the process of family law and the appropriate role for lawyers and judges.

 Other Information This course is a practical approach to the practice of family law from beginning to end.
 We discuss the various approaches available to clients in both provincial and supreme court, with a focus on provincial court.
 Students completing this course should be capable of conducting files in family law in practice.

-Family Law Course Code LAWF 3820 Section Number 01 Instructor Dr Daleen Milla rd Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Monday and W ednesd ay at 11:30 a.m. to 12:50) p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 10% participation in small-group discussions in class 30% or 0% assignment (counts only if better than final exam) 60% or 90% final exam (open book) Materials JP Boyd on Family Law: Resolving Family Law Disputes in British Columbia (2019) is available for free on-line.
+Family Law Course Code LAWF 3820 Section Number 01 Instructor Dr Daleen Milla rd Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Monday and We ednesd ay at 11:30 a.m. to 12:50 0 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method Participation in small-group discussions in class: 10% Assignment: 30% or 0% (counts only if better than final exam) Final open-book exam: 60% or 90% Materials The recommended books are: MJ Mossman et al, Families and the Law: Cases and Commentary, 3rd edn (Captus 2019) and JP Boyd on Family Law - Resolving Family Law Disputes in British Columbia (available for free on-line).
 Calendar Description This course is an analysis of the legal principles affecting the rights and responsibilities of the members of the family.
 Topics include constitutional issues, marriage, marriage contracts, common law marriage, child neglect and abuse, custody and access, guardianship, adoption, separation, divorce, nullity, spousal and child maintenance, and matrimonial property.
 Emphasis is placed on the process of family law and the appropriate role for lawyers and judges.
 Other Information This course explores family law in a way that equips the engaged learner with the skills needed to apply their theoretical knowledge of family law in practice.